AnsahMohammad/Phantom/README.md

 - [ ] Two layer crawling
 - [ ] Optimize the scheduler by storing visited nodes
 - [ ] Use unified crawler system in master-slave arch
+- [ ] Create Storage abstraction classes for local and remote client

 ### Bump 9